heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-6-generative-ai.md

   - Implements efficient spatial indexing and aspect caching for performance [3]
   - Incorporates CLIP-based vision models for visual archetype identification [4]
   - Extends to technical domains through the MST and Lens System frameworks [5]
+  - Powered by Gas Bead Tokens (GBT) with operation-specific costs [6]

 - **Core Functions**:
   - Percept Creation: Converts inputs to vector representations in 3D space [4]